Jim Mitchell (politician): Political career

 At the 1977 general election he was elected to Dáil Éireann as a Fine Gael TD for the Dublin Ballyfermot constituency.
 With the party's loss of power in 1977, the new leader, Garret FitzGerald appointed Mitchell to the Party's Front Bench as Spokesperson for Labour.
-At the 1981 general election, Mitchell was elected for the Dublin West constituency and Fine Gael dramatically increased its number of seats and formed a coalition government with the Labour Party.
+At the 1981 general election, Mitchell was elected for the Dublin West constituency as Fine Gael dramatically increased its number of seats before forming a coalition government with the Labour Party.
 On his appointment as Taoiseach, Garret FitzGerald caused some surprise by excluding some of the older conservative former ministers from his cabinet.
 Instead young liberals were appointed, with Mitchell receiving the post of Minister for Justice.
 The Fine Gael–Labour government collapsed in January 1982, but regained power in December of that year.
 Mitchell again was included in the FitzGerald cabinet, as Minister for Posts and Telegraphs and Minister for Transport.
 These positions were combined into the position of Minister of Communications in January 1984.

 Mitchell granted the aviation licence to the fledgling airline Ryanair on 29 November 1985.
 This was granted despite strong opposition by Ireland's national carrier Aer Lingus, and from Fianna Fáil and other left-wing parties.
 The issue of the licence broke Aer Lingus' stranglehold on flights to London from the Republic of Ireland.

 Mitchell, who was seen as being on the liberal wing of Fine Gael and was, however, out of favour with John Bruton when he became Fine Gael leader in 1990.
 When Bruton formed the Rainbow Coalition in December 1994, Mitchell was not appointed to any cabinet post.

 Mitchell contested and won Dáil elections in 1977, 1981, February 1982, November 1982, 1987, 1989, 1992 and 1997.
 He also ran unsuccessfully for the European Parliament in the 1994 and 1999 elections.
 He also was director of elections for Austin Currie, the Fine Gael candidate, in the 1990 presidential election.
 In 2001, Bruton was deposed as Fine Gael leader, and replaced by Michael Noonan.
 Mitchell served as his deputy from 2001 to 2002.